maelstrom-software/maelstrom/site/src/cargo_metest/include_and_exclude_flags.md

 cargo metest -i "package.equals(baz) && name.equals(foobar)"
 ```

-Now since I specified that I only care about the "baz" package, `cargo-metest`
+Now since I specified that I only care about the "baz" package, `cargo-maelstrom`
 will only bother to build that package.